yy1588133/top-tools/memory-bank/progress.md

   status, which may lead to outdated recommendations.
 - **Lack of Automation**: Manual updates to tool status and documentation are time-consuming and prone to oversight, necessitating automation solutions.
+- **Memory Bank Sync**: Regular updates to the Memory Bank are critical to ensure continuity and accuracy of project context, addressed with the update on 6/29/2025.

 ## Evolution of Project Decisions